IDCubed/oms-docs/sources/tutorials/gps_demo.rst

    No hosts found.
 Please specify (single) host string for connection: localhost

-Once deployed, you ought to be able to view the GPS Demo WebUI with your browser pointed at https://HOST.DOMAIN.TLD/GPSUI/ - and update accordingly if using SSL and/or DNS.
+Once deployed, you ought to be able to view the GPS Demo Web UI with your browser pointed at https://HOST.DOMAIN.TLD/GPSUI/ (update accordingly if using SSL and/or DNS).

-You will have just deployed 5 apps as part of the GPSDemo TAB!
-The GPSDemo application should now be operational on the server side.
+You will have just deployed 4 apps as part of the GPS Demo TAB!
+The GPS Demo application should now be operational on the server side.
 It only needs to be connected to an Android device running Funf Journal.

-Linking to the Funf Journal Android Application
+Linking to the Funf Journal Android application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps: